OpenSTEF/openstef/docs/source/user_guide/getting_started/installation.rst

 -----

 * Most installations work out of the box
-* For Apple Silicon:

-  - Ensure you're using compatible wheel distributions
-  - If you encounter errors related to OpenMP or XGBoost, install the OpenMP library via Homebrew: ``brew install libomp``
+* For Apple Silicon, if you encounter errors related to OpenMP or XGBoost, install the OpenMP library via Homebrew: ``brew install libomp``

 Linux
 -----